- About Us

 Does a body have to be embalmed before it is buried?

-No. Embalming is a choice which depends on factors like if there is to be an open casket viewing of the body or if there is to be an extended time between death and internment.
+No. Embalming is a choice that depends on factors like if there is to be an open casket viewing of the body or if there is to be an extended time between death and internment.
 Public health laws may require embalming if the body is going to be transported by air or rail.

 What options are available besides ground burial?